cubes-doo/laravel-skeleton-basic/README.md

 and you are good to go!

 The [theme](https://demos.creative-tim.com/material-dashboard-pro/examples/dashboard.html) used on this project, developed by [Creative Tim](https://www.creative-tim.com/), isn't free.
 So, at least visually, this project won't be useful to you without a paid licence.
 If you are one of our colleagues here at [Cubes](https://cubes.rs/), please contact one of your supperiors for a copy of the theme.
-Either way the theme should be placed in the `public/theme/` folder.
+Either way, the theme should be placed in the `public/theme/` folder.

 Go ahead, log in and explore!
 By default, the project is exposed to http://localhost:7737.
 If this is no good for you, please refer to `docker/.env` & `.env` files to change it.